 Nevertheless, the terrain, saturated by the monsoon rains, bursts with vibrant greenery, offering enchanting panoramas at every turn.
 As the days progress, the weather improves steadily, with late September boasting clear skies and sunny days ideal for trekking.

-Annapurna Circuit Trek Weather and Temperature in October
+Annapurna Circuit Weather and Temperature in October

 With minimal to no rainfall, October promises unobstructed views of the majestic mountains as clear skies prevail throughout the region.
 The moderate climate makes trekking much more delightful.